SQUID: RF SQUID

-The RF SQUID was invented in 1965 by Robert Jaklevic, John J. Lambe, Arnold Silver, and James Edward Zimmerman at Ford.
+The RF SQUID was invented in 1967 by Robert Jaklevic, John J. Lambe, Arnold Silver, and James Edward Zimmerman at Ford.
 It is based on the AC Josephson effect and uses only one Josephson junction.
 It is less sensitive compared to DC SQUID but is cheaper and easier to manufacture in smaller quantities.
 Most fundamental measurements in biomagnetism, even of extremely small signals, have been made using RF SQUIDS.

 The RF SQUID is inductively coupled to a resonant tank circuit.
 Depending on the external magnetic field, as the SQUID operates in the resistive mode, the effective inductance of the tank circuit changes, thus changing the resonant frequency of the tank circuit.
 These frequency measurements can be easily taken, and thus the losses which appear as the voltage across the load resistor in the circuit are a periodic function of the applied magnetic flux with a period of $\Phi_0$.
 For a precise mathematical description refer to the original paper by Erné et al.

 Materials used

 The traditional superconducting materials for SQUIDs are pure niobium or a lead alloy with 10% gold or indium, as pure lead is unstable when its temperature is repeatedly changed.
 To maintain superconductivity, the entire device needs to operate within a few degrees of absolute zero, cooled with liquid helium.

-High-temperature SQUID sensors were developed in the late 1980's.
+High-temperature SQUID sensors were developed in the late 1980s.
 They are made of high-temperature superconductors, particularly YBCO, and are cooled by liquid nitrogen which is cheaper and more easily handled than liquid helium.
 They are less sensitive than conventional low temperature SQUIDs but good enough for many applications.

 In 2006, A proof of concept was shown for CNT-SQUID sensors built with an aluminium loop and a single walled carbon nanotube Josephson junction.
 The sensors are a few 100 nm in size and operate at 1K or below.
 Such sensors allow to count spins.